Faishun/ai-testbed-suite-USTP/README.md

 1. Garak has to parse your responses and requests differently for AI models for each attack, so the **.json i have provided** should work with all probes that Garak offers.
 2. LocalGuard tests only DAN and PrompInjection!
 With a standalone garak env, you can freely explore more probes, making sure that your environment doesn't break for all three testing suites.

+**An example report is provided in .pdf so that you know what to expect when everything works correctly.**